Dinner in America: Plot

 Simon and Patty make plans to demand an overdue paycheck from Mr. Hanley.
-Derrick and Brandon come across them and beat up Simon.
+Derrick and Brandon encounter them and beat up Simon.
 In a rage, Simon convinces a friend to lend him his truck.
 He goes home to retrieve a dead cat from Patty's front yard before tracking down Derrick and Brandon.
-Patty acts provocatively to distract them as Simon knocks them unconscious, strips them, burns their tracksuits, and places the dead cat on their bodies.
+Patty acts provocatively to distract them as Simon knocks them unconscious, strips them, burns their tracksuits, places the dead cat on their bodies, takes several Polaroid photos of the scene, and stuffs one into Derrick's mouth.
 The smoke alerts the other track athletes, who find them as Simon and Patty make their escape and drive away.
-They get the check from Mr. Hanley and eat lunch at a fast-food restaurant, where they kiss passionately.
+They find a new employee working at the pet store.
+The enraged Patty confronts Mr. Hanley who claimed he would perform her previous duties, and she and Simon demand he pay her.
+They eat lunch at a fast-food restaurant, where they kiss passionately.
 Simon and Patty spend the rest of the day on a date at an arcade, with Simon breaking into a ticket machine to win Patty a stuffed teddy bear.
-They return home and find the rest of Patty's family completely stoned.
+They return home, Patty thanks Simon for "the best day ever," and find the rest of her family completely stoned.